pompos02/-Greek_Parliament_Information_Retrieval_1989_2024/README.md

 ## Setup Instructions
 To ensure the project functions correctly, follow these steps if you are running it for the first time:

+1. Download the libraries listed in requirements.txt
-1. Read the README file in the directory `Greek_Parliament_Information_Retrieval_1989_2024\pkl_files`.
+2. Read the README file in the directory `Greek_Parliament_Information_Retrieval_1989_2024\pkl_files`.
 Download and place all `.pkl` files from the provided drive into the same directory.
-2. run the **nltk_download.py** script
+3. run the **nltk_download.py** script
-2. Execute the following command in the terminal to download the necessary SpaCy model:
+4. Execute the following command in the terminal to download the necessary SpaCy model:
    ```bash
    python -m spacy download el_core_news_sm
 ### Database